HandymanCanHandymanCan

 • Number of employees

 Step 2: Get quotes from 2-3 providers.
 Compare apples to apples — same coverage limits, same deductible.
+The fastest place to start is a free online quote from Next Insurance — it takes about 2 minutes and gives you a real number to compare against.

 Step 3: Buy your policy.
 Most providers offer same-day coverage.
 You'll get your Certificate of Insurance (COI) immediately by email.